 After the safari, I flew to Zambia, where a van was waiting to transport me across the border into Zimbabwe for the grand finale of my first African adventure: Victoria Falls.
 The Victoria Falls are divided between the two countries.
 I had a few hours to rest before boarding another van for a sunset cruise on the Zambezi river.
 Rhino Africa had arranged everything for me.
 I didn’t have to think or worry about a thing.

 A South African I had met in the U.K. had told me that high tea at the Victoria Falls hotel was a must, so I went there to pass the time until my evening excursion.
 Regrettably, it was about 101 degrees Fahrenheit.
 (I have a hard time even with 80F.)
 High tea was served outside, much to my surprise.
 I drank a quart or more of water over the course of two hours.
 That was a BIG mistake.
 Those of you who are seasoned travelers know to never drink tap water, even if the locals assure you that it’s fine, as was the case that day.
 It’s fine for them, as their bodies are used to it.
-Thankfully, the consequences didn’t hit me until after the sunset cruise, where we enjoyed the surprise of a giant hippo surfacing right next to the boat, making us all jump in response to his ferocity.
+Thankfully, the consequences didn’t hit me until after the sunset cruise, where our first surprise was a giant hippo surfacing right next to the boat, making us all jump in response to his ferocity.
 The highlight of the cruise was watching a herd of elephants swimming and frolicking in the distance.
 Seeing those majestic creatures in their natural habitat was truly awe inspiring!

 I was incredibly lucky to make it back to the hotel before the effects of the water took me out.
 I have never been more ill in my life—all through the night.
 I missed dinner and breakfast at the Bayete Guest Lodge, but they kindly delivered extra bottled water and tea to my room.
 I was so worried that I wouldn’t be able to manage the tour of Victoria Falls, but my angels got me through it somehow.
 The tour guide discreetly accommodated my needs.
 Although I did not intend to engage in any additional activities, having only one day there, and being too weak to do anything requiring any energy at all, I gave in to an unexpected nudge to book a helicopter ride over the falls.
 What an outrageous idea!
 I had never considered such a thing, but, when I was in the chopper viewing the falls from above, I knew that it was a gift from my dad.
 Having been a pilot in life, and now being in spirit, he wanted me to see this wonder of the world from his perspective.
 I felt so blessed in that moment!
 If you ever find yourself in Victoria Falls, skip the high tea and absolutely treat yourself to the helicopter flight!

 On October 19th I returned to Johannesburg where I spent my last few days between the B&B where I had stayed my first week and—get THIS—a worm farm, where I was hosted by a friend of a friend in Omaha—a woman who was born and grew up in Fremont, NE, who then went to S. Africa to study.
 She loved it so much, she returned to start her own eco friendly landscaping company called Peaceful Scapes, operating out of a permaculture farm with the earthworm casting business.
 She and a few others welcomed me with a wonderful potluck dinner and we became fast friends.
 Once again, I hated to have to leave so soon.
-My very favorite thing about traveling is getting to meet so many wonderful people everywhere I go!
+My very favorite thing about traveling is getting to meet so many wonderful people everywhere I go.

 Thanks for bearing with the mixed up chronology.
 I know it’s confusing.
 Believe me, writing this almost two years later, my memory gets confused as well.